Appendix 9: Using the CQL Amalgam

 #define CQL_IS_NOT_MAIN 1

-// PR's to remove these are welcome :D
+// Pull requests to remove these are welcome.

 #pragma clang diagnostic ignored "-Wnullability-completeness"